-Reference Requirements of Commission Directive 2003/40/EC Interpretation Annex III: Maximum limits for residues from treatment of natural mineral water by ozone-enriched air Treatment residue Maximum limit (μg/L) Dissolved ozone 50 Bromates 3 Bromoforms 1 Compliance with the max by the competent authori at the time of bottling or intended for the final con ities in the Member States other form of packaging Article 6 Pursuant to Article 7(2)(c) of Directive 80/777/EEC, the labelling of natural mineral waters which have been treated with ozone-enriched air shall bear, in proximity to the analytical composition of characteristic constituents, the words 'water subjected to an authorised ozone-enriched air oxidation technique'.
-Additional labelling rewith ozone-enriched air, the following information: authorised ozone-enriched.
-This information must be prinformation on the analytical Article 7(2)(a) of Council Enreplaced with Article 7(2)(a) water has been treated e label must include water subjected to an air oxidation technique'. rinted in proximity to the al composition.
-Directive 80/777/EEC is now Article 7 Without prejudice to the provisions of Article 9(4)(b) of Directive 80/777/EEC, the provisions of Articles 5 and 6 of this Directive shall apply to spring waters.
-Articles 5 and 6 of Directive spring waters. e 2009/54/EC also apply to
+Reference Requirements of Commission Directive 2003/40/EC Interpretation Annex III: Maximum lim treatment of natural min enriched air Treatment residue its for residues from neral water by ozone- Maximum limit (μg/L) Dissolved ozone 50 Bromates 3 Bromoforms 1 Compliance with the maxi the competent authorities the time of bottling or oth intended for the final cons mum limits is monitored by in the Member States at er form of packaging umer.
+Article 6 Pursuant to Article 7(2)(c) of Directive 80/777/EEC, the labelling of natural mineral waters which have been treated with ozone-enriched air shall bear, in proximity to the analytical composition of characteristic constituents, the words 'water subjected to an authorised ozone-enriched air oxidation technique'.
+Additional labelling requinants of the natural mineral with ozone-enriched air, the following information: 'water authorised ozone-enriched a This information must be print information on the analytical Article 7(2)(a) of Council Direplaced with Article 7(2)(a) irements water has been treated a label must include the r subjected to an air oxidation technique'. inted in proximity to the I composition. irective 80/777/EEC is now of Directive 2009/54/EC.
+Article 7 Without prejudice to the provisions of Article 9(4)(b) of Directive 80/777/EEC, the provisions of Articles 5 and 6 of this Directive shall apply to spring waters.
+Articles 5 and 6 of Directive spring waters.
+2009/54/EC also apply to

 Reference Requirements of Commission Directive 2003/40/EC Interpretation Article 8 I. The Member States shall take the necessary measures to permit the marketing of products complying with the present Directive by I January 2004 at the latest.
-This section is intentionally left blank 2.
-Without prejudice to the deadlines set out in Article 2(1) and (2), the Member States shall prohibit the marketing of products not complying with the present Directive from 1 July 2004.
-However, products packaged and labelled prior to 1 July 2004 may be sold until stocks are exhausted.
-Article 9 The Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with this Directive by 31 December 2003 at the latest.
+This section is intentionally left blank Without prejudice to the deadlines set out in Article 2(1) and (2), the Member States shall prohibit the marketing of products not complying with the present Directive from I July 2004.
+However, products packaged and labelled prior to I July 2004 may be sold until stocks are exhausted.
+Article 9 The Member States shall bring into force the laws, regulations, and administrative provisions necessary to comply with this Directive by 31 December 2003 at the latest.
 They shall forthwith inform the Commission thereof.
 The provisions adopted pursuant to this paragraph shall contain a reference to this Directive or shall be accompanied by such reference at the time of their official publication.
 Member States shall determine how such reference is to be made.
 This section is intentionally left blank